redox-os/book/src/ch09-08-references.md

 # References

-This page will list references for OS development and Rust programming to help developers.
+This page contain a list of references for Rust programming, OS development, ideas, porting and computer science to help developers.

 ### Rust